Becoming a childminder

 5 Complete a Disclosure and Barring Service (DBS) application form

 Before submitting your application to Ofsted please note the following.
 All applicants must complete a DBS check online.
-Furthermore any individuals aged 16 or above who work or live on your premises are automatically connected with the application and must also complete a DBS.
+Anyone aged 16 or above who works or lives on your premises is connected to your application.
+They must also complete a DBS.
 It is recommended that you join the DBS update service

-• The DBS website provides guidance on how to apply for a criminal record check and assists with any related questions.
+• The DBS website provides guidance on applying for a criminal record check.
 Applicants must only use this service if they wish to apply for the childcare roles as set out in this guidance.

-• Applicants must have a DBS certificate number and have registered with the update service within 19 days from the date the DBS application number was issued to them.
-Ofsted will not accept any application without a DBS certificate number or confirmation that the applicant has subscribed to the update service.
-Each person must arrange to have their identity documents checked as set out in the guidance on the website.
+• Applicants must have a DBS certificate number and register with the update service.
+This must be done within 19 days of the date the DBS application number is issued.
+Ofsted will not accept your application without a DBS certificate number.
+Neither will they accept it if you haven't subscribed to the update service.
+Each person must arrange to have their identity documents checked.
+This is in accordance with the guidance on the website.

-• If the applicant or any other person connected with the application has lived abroad in the past five years they must disclose the countries they have lived in on the application form or declaration and consent form.
+• If the applicant has lived abroad in the past five years they must disclose the countries they have lived in.
+Anyone else connected with the application must do so too.
+They can do this on the application form or declaration and consent form.

 • Where there is no reciprocal arrangement with the country of residence, the applicant will be required to provide extra evidence of their suitability to look after children.
-The types of evidence required is dependent on the person’s history and what they can supply to demonstrate their suitability.
+The evidence required depends on the person’s history and what they can supply to show their suitability.

 • A certificate of good conduct is the most common form of evidence required where people have lived abroad.
 The country of origin’s embassy should be able to provide the certificate.

-• Where a certificate cannot be obtained, a reference from ‘a person of good standing in their community’ in the country in which they lived, such as a doctor or lawyer will be considered.
+• If a certificate cannot be obtained, a reference from ‘a person of good standing in their community’ from the country in which they lived will be considered.
+This could be a doctor or lawyer.

 • For any DBS queries contact customer services 0300 0200 190